saucelabs/sauce-school/codelabs/Module3_APITesting.md

 ## 3.02 Component Library
 Duration: 0:03:00

 The test component library contains many useful test components that can enrich and add further validity to your API Tests.
+This level covers the basics of components you can add to your API test.

 ### Experiment with Components